When to Visit - Ecuador Weather

 the sun while hummingbirds swoop through the flowers searching for

-August in this part of Ecuador offers
+this part of Ecuador offers

 dry paths for easy trekking, the vegetation has started to dry

 out too and there

 fewer insects about.
 It's a good month for walking

 the forest, trekking or climbing in the mountains or

 raft trips meet a few rapids in the shallower parts of the river, but